-Therefore, one thing you can do is offer your chinchilla something such as a treat (raisin) when you go to let them out of the cage to make sure you are bringing their sugar levels up prior to interaction.
+One thing you can do is offer your chinchilla some kind of treat (like a raisin) when you let it out of the cage, to make sure its sugar levels are up prior to interaction.

-While uncommon, it is possible that your chinchilla experiences seizures due to a genetic issue such as epilepsy.
+While uncommon, it is possible that your chinchilla experiences seizures due to a genetic issue like epilepsy.

 This is one of the reasons it can be extremely beneficial to adopt a chinchilla from a local chinchilla breeder near you.

-Ensure that you get as much information from your chinchilla breeder and learn about the parents of your chinchilla and ask about potential health concerns that may arrive in the future based on the health history of the mother and father chinchilla.
+Ensure that you get as much information from your breeder and learn about the parents of your chinchilla.
+Always ask about potential health concerns that may arrive in the future based on the health history of the mother and father.

-They will need a vet to help diagnose the potential cause and underlying illness with your chinchilla if this happens to be the cause of the seizure.
+There are many possible causes for bacterial and fungal infections.
+You will need a vet to help diagnose the potential cause and underlying illness, if this happens to be the cause of the seizure.

-Recognizing a seizure is usually straightforward and will often present with your chinchilla suffering from violent spasms.
+Recognizing a seizure is usually straightforward.
+They usually present with your chinchilla suffering from violent spasms.

-One thing to keep in mind is that although seizures with chinchillas often present with spasms, it is also possible your chinchilla suffers a seizure more closely resembling an absence seizure, which will make your chinchilla appear more “out of it.”
+One thing to keep in mind is that although seizures with chinchillas often present with spasms, it is also possible your pet suffers a seizure more closely resembling an absence seizure.
+This makes your chinchilla appear more “out of it.”

-What Should You Do If Your Chinchilla Has A Seizure?
+What To Do If Your Chinchilla Has A Seizure

-When your chinchilla has a seizure, and if your chinchilla has a seizure, it is possible that it may last anywhere from only a few seconds all the way up to a few minutes.
+If your chinchilla has a seizure, it is possible that it may last anywhere from just a few seconds all the way up to a few minutes.